f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/voltAwsSite.rst

 .. note::

-  based on the selected region for your UDF deployment we recommend that you use the following AWS region and Availability Zone during this lab.
+  Based on the selected region for your UDF deployment we recommend that you use the following AWS region and Availability Zone during this lab.

   ==================== ================